-Our comprehensive assessment includes the dyslexia screener, a spelling inventory, writing assessment, and reading inventory all of which help to pinpoint and confirm specific areas of difficulty in word reading, fluency, and reading comprehension.
+Our informal comprehensive assessment includes the dyslexia screener, a spelling inventory, a writing assessment, and a reading inventory which complements the screener in its ability to discover and confirm specific areas of difficulty in word reading, fluency, and reading comprehension.
 The inventories also allow us to determine a student's reading and instructional level as well as the level at which instruction is unfruitful, or frustrating, for the student due to his/her learning gaps or deficits.